makeandymake/agusmakmun.github.io/_posts/2020-05-02-seeeduino-xiao-circuitpython-usb-hid-macro-keypad.md

 <img src="/static/img/IMG_9432.jpeg" width="500">

-I'll include the basics, but you can modify this project extensively, using yoru own switches (I used mechanical but you could use tactile switches or arcade buttons if you prefer).
+I'll include the basics, but you can modify this project extensively, using your own switches (I used mechanical keyboard keys but you could use tactile switches, arcade buttons or even a foot pedal if you prefer).

-This guide assumes a basic amount of knowledge of electronics.
-Nothing here is rocket science but you'll need to know how to trim wires, do some basic soldering and edit text documents.
+*This guide assumes a basic amount of knowledge of electronics.
+Nothing here is rocket science but you'll need to know how to trim wires, do some basic soldering and edit text documents.*

 ## Equipment ##